chris-bacon/haskell-format-import/README.md

 ## Install

 - You will need to install [nvim-hs](https://github.com/neovimhaskell/nvim-hs).
-- Then copy `HaskellFormatImport` to `~/.config/nvim/nvim-hs/HaskellFormatImport.hs`
+- Then copy `src/HaskellFormatImport` to `~/.config/nvim/nvim-hs/HaskellFormatImport.hs`
-- And copy `HaskellFormatImport/Plugin.hs` to `~/.config/nvim/nvim-hs/HaskellFormatImport/Plugin.hs`
+- And copy `src/HaskellFormatImport/Plugin.hs` to `~/.config/nvim/nvim-hs/HaskellFormatImport/Plugin.hs`

 Then add the following code to your `~/.config/nvim/nvim.hs` file,